- Independent producers

 IPPA annual membership dues are $20 for a single membership and $30 for a joint membership.
-County membership dues vary and may increase to anywhere from $25 to $45 for an individual membership.
-If no organization exists, producers may simply join IPPA for $20.
+County organizations may have additional membership dues set by the county.
+Those amounts vary and may increase your total dues anywhere from $25 to $45 for an individual membership.
+If no county organization exists, individuals may simply join IPPA for $20.

 - Representation on the state and federal level